 There are lots of different ways to hold your knitting needles – it varies according to where in the world you’ve been taught and, of course, what feels comfy for you.
 There are no right or wrongs here, just go with the flow and do what feels right.

-How to hold knitting needles step-by-step
+Step-by-step guide on how to hold knitting needles & yarn

-Pick up your needles.
 Pick up a needle in each hand, in a gentle and relaxed fashion.
 Remember, there's no right or wrong way to get started – just do what feels right for you!

-Hold with your fingers and thumbs.
 Place each needle in your four fingers, holding the top with your thumbs.

 FREE knitting patterns for beginners